Key takeaways:

 A tenant is a certain group, team, or organization of users; this is a single entity with defined permissions, features, and settings.

-This component is responsible for creating tenants, authorization and authentication features for them, ID assignment, usage policies, etc. Another important question here is how you can provide different experiences to different tenants.
+This SaaS architecture pattern defines how tenants will appear in your system, their authorization and authentication features, ID assignment, usage policies, etc. Another important question is how to provide different experiences to different tenants.

 What our job really is as SaaS architects and SaaS builders is to figure out how these specific patterns apply to my solution,